 The Center for Pediatric Eating Disorders at Children's Health can help young athletes get on a healthier nutritional path.
 Additionally, the National Eating Disorders Association (NEDA) offers local support groups, online forums and other assistance for people recovering from an eating disorder.

-Children's Health offers the nation's only pediatric program that has earned the Joint Commission's Disease-Specific Certification for eating disorders treatment.
 Find out more about our services for children and teens with eating disorders.